February 2020: the COVID-19 Pandemic hijacks the world.

-The entire world is at this moment in the grip of the greatest global crisis of the 21st century – the Covid-19 disease outbreak.
-The highly contagious and deadly nature of the virus has led to nations and communities implementing unprecedented measures to limit human movements and interactions in varyingly effective strategies of controlling the spread of the virus.
-Needless to say, these measures have had a disruptive effect on practically all human activity at the moment, with widespread speculation on their impact on long term social, political, economic and ecological order at local and global scale.
+And now after more than one year, the entire world is still in the grip of the greatest global crisis of the 21st century.
+The highly contagious and deadly nature of the virus has led to nations and communities implementing unprecedented measures to limit human movements and interactions in varyingly effective strategies of controlling its spread.

-Many thanks to the recordists, who wander the streets in this times of crisis: Alacoque Ntome, Anita Kavochy, Kevo Stero, Alex Kanji, Lutivini Majanja, Brian Muhia, Waringa Wagema, Kamwangi Njue, George Gakaria, Joy Ruguru, Otieno Gomba.
+Many thanks to the recordists, who wandered and still wander the streets in these times of crisis: Alacoque Ntome, Anita Kavochy, Kevo Stero, Alex Kanji, Lutivini Majanja, Brian Muhia, Waringa Wagema, Kamwangi Njue, George Gikaria, Joy Ruguru and Otieno Gomba.

 © 2020 SOUND OF NAIROBI